jordan-Damian/blackcat-kernel-contracts/docs/SPEC.md

 Purpose: create per-install `InstanceController` instances efficiently (EIP-1167 clones).

 v1 factory is intentionally permissionless; the important part is that the server pins the correct controller address in runtime config.

+Factory behavior (v1):
+- `releaseRegistry` is configured at deployment time (immutable, can be `0x0`).
+- `createInstance(...)` creates a clone (CREATE) and initializes it.
+- `createInstanceDeterministic(..., salt)` creates a clone via CREATE2, enabling pre-computed addresses.
+- `predictInstanceAddress(salt)` returns the deterministic CREATE2 address for the factory’s current implementation.

 ## Runtime policy (off-chain)